-- The standard was deemed to be unnecessary as Schools maintain their own standards and state law already requires annual coordination. - City has no land use control over schools and/or the development of schools.
+- The standard was deemed to be unnecessary as schools maintain their own standards and state law already requires annual coordination. - The city has no control over schools and/or the development of schools. - Development is required to provide evidence that schools have capacity for its residents and pay fees to the applicable school district.
+School districts complete facilities plans that include city growth projections.